aj-kanumala/ETL-powerbi-dashboard/README.md

 A sample PowerBI dashboard created with real world insurance data

 ## Objective
-This project presents an approach for analyzing a raw dataset to generate valuable insights for key business functions using a python ETL pipelines and Microsft PowerBI dashboard.
-This landed me an internship offer at an US based organisation focused in Health Care.
+This project presents an approach for analyzing a raw dataset to generate valuable insights for key business functions using a python ETL pipelines and Microsft PowerBI dashboard. `This landed me an internship offer at an US based organisation focused in Health Care`.

 ## Challenge
 Prior to conducting any analysis, it is essential to thoroughly examine and process the data.
 Preprocessing and cleaning a raw dataset in Python involves several crucial steps to ensure that the data is well-structured, consistent, and prepared for analysis or modeling.